5.3

 Consider

-The very narrow fit is unsuitable for many, especially those with wider feet, causing pain.
+The narrow fit is unsuitable for travelers with average to wide feet, causing pain and blisters.

 View Current Price